hwayne/learntla-v2/docs/beginner/pluscal.rst

     x := 1;

 If ``bool`` is true, then  ``x := 1`` would happen as part of label B. But if ``bool`` is false, then it would happen as part of label A. Since statements must *unambiguously* belong to a single label, this is invalid PlusCal, and we need to add an extra label ``C``.

+.. warning:: A common misunderstanding I see in beginners is thinking the B label is *nested in* the A label, like we're in both at the same time.
+This isn't how it works: we stop being in the A label as soon as we enter the B label.
+A better mental model is that since ``B:`` is inside a condition from ``A:``, the B label is only *reachable* from A.

 Not all blocks have to have the *same* number of labels!
 Conditionals trigger different behavior, which can take different amounts of time.
 If you have a lot of